Congressional District # 12

 Jennison-Wright Corporation filed for Chapter 11 Bankruptcy in November 1989.
 An auction was held in 1990 to sell the remaining equipment and materials.
 The site has remained vacant since 1990.

-To determine what to do about the contamination still remaining on the site, IEPA began a fund-financed engineering evaluation/cost analysis (EE/CA) in April 1997.
-The purpose of the EE/CA was to quantify the environmental impact of the site contaminants and determine the most effective cleanup approach.
-The final EE/CA report was received and approved by IEPA in July 1999.
+Illinois EPA began a federally-funded engineering evaluation/cost analysis (EE/CA) at the Jennison-Wright site in April 1997.
+The purpose of the EE/CA was to quantify the environmental impacts of remaining site contaminants and to determine the most effective cleanup approach(es).
+Illinois EPA approved the final EE/CA report in July 1999 and then issued a proposed plan to clean up the site.
 Illinois EPA scheduled a public hearing to solicit comments on the proposed cleanup plan.

-After considering and responding to comments from the public, the Record of Decision (ROD), a public document that explains the site cleanup plan, was signed in September 1999 by both U.S. EPA and IEPA.
-The cleanup plan described in the ROD included: (1) off-site disposal of various site wastes at a hazardous waste disposal facility; (2) an on-site biological treatment land farm to treat contaminated soil; (3) steam injection/concentrated contaminant recovery to address groundwater concerns; and (4) injection of a substrate (Hydrogen Release Compound (HRC)) into the subsurface to address the less contaminated groundwater.
+After considering and responding to comments from the public, a Record of Decision (ROD), a public document that explains the site cleanup plan, was signed in September 1999 by EPA and Illinois EPA.
+The cleanup plan described in the ROD included: (1) off-site disposal of various site wastes at a hazardous waste disposal facility; (2) an on-site biological treatment land farm to treat contaminated soil; (3) steam injection/concentrated contaminant recovery to address groundwater concerns; and (4) injection of a substrate (Hydrogen Release Compound (HRC)) into the subsurface to address the less-contaminated groundwater.

-In December 2005, in lieu of using on-site biological land farming to address soil contamination, U.S. EPA decided to change this component of the remedy and ship contaminated soils to an off-site landfill instead.
-The change was documented in an Explanation of Significant Differences (ESD) signed in 2005.
+In December 2005, in lieu of using on-site biological land farming to address soil contamination, EPA decided to change this component of the remedy and ship contaminated soils to an off-site landfill instead.
+The change was documented in an Explanation of Significant Differences (ESD) that was signed in 2005.

-A second Explanation of Significant Differences (ESD) was signed in June 2009 to document several minor changes to the remedy, including the need for additional institutional controls to restrict use of site soils and groundwater, excavation of contaminated soil from beneath 22nd Street, and a contingency plan for addressing potential additional contamination below the Jennite pit.
+A second Explanation of Significant Differences (ESD) was signed in June 2009 to document several other minor changes to the remedy, including the need for institutional controls (ICs) to restrict future use of site soils and groundwater, excavation of contaminated soil from beneath 22nd Street, and a contingency plan for addressing potential additional contamination below the Jennite Pit.

-The site achieved construction completion in September 2009.
-The groundwater/NAPL treatment system will continue running for a number of years.
-Groundwater monitoring will be conducted on a quarterly basis to determine the effectiveness of the remedy.
+The site later achieved construction completion status in September 2009.
+The groundwater/NAPL treatment system will continue running for a number of years; however, more recent operational data show that the groundwater/NAPL separator is inefficient and must be expanded.
+Illinois EPA and EPA began planning to replace the current unit in 2014.
+The cumulative mass of contaminants removed by the system to date exceeds 1,419 lbs.
+Illinois EPA is conducting groundwater monitoring on a quarterly basis to determine the effectiveness of the remedy.

 ContactsRemedial Project Manager, U.S. EPA